Microsoft pledged to increased transparency and user control over data

 Companies have been feeling justified pressure from individuals concerning data collection and usage, especially when users themselves have limited control over the data generated from them.
 This includes Microsoft, one of the tech world's largest companies.

-In a post by Microsoft's Corporate Vice President and Deputy General Counsel Julie Brill, the company laid out its plans to further let customers manage their data when using some of Microsoft's flagship products such as Windows 10 and Bing.
+In a post by Microsoft's Corporate Vice President and Deputy General Counsel Julie Brill, the company laid out its plans to further let customers manage their data when using some of Microsoft's flagship products such as Windows 10 and Microsoft Bing.

 The post lays out 3 key points in Microsoft's plan for data: